-To us, there's nothing more powerful and rewarding than hearing from other women about the positive impact Bumble has had in their lives.
-From seeing a a different side of your city to landing your dream job, we want to know how making the first move has changed your life!
-Email us at email@example.com to let us know!
+To us, there's nothing more powerful, inspiring, or rewarding than hearing about the positive impact Bumble has had in women's lives.
+From seeing a different side of your city to landing your dream job, we want to know how making the first move has changed your life!

-I was a late bloomer.
-Feeling deeply shy and uncomfortable with myself I hardly had the courage to make eye contact with a man, much less make the first move.
-I dreamed of adventure, romance, and of falling in love.
-I imagined that it would just show up one day.
-However, after graduating from college having only gone on a handful of dates I realized that something would need to change if I ever wanted to find the romance I so longed for.
+"I was a late bloomer.
+Feeling deeply shy and uncomfortable with myself, I hardly had the courage to make eye contact with a man, much less make the first move.
+I dreamed of adventure, romance, and falling in love.
+I imagined it would just show up one day.
+However, after graduating from college having only gone on a handful of dates, I realized something would need to change if I ever wanted to find the romance I so longed for.

 The evening did not go quite as I was hoping.
-It was a band that I loved and was excited to see, but he complained about the crowds, the traffic, and even the music.
+It was a band I loved and was excited to see, but he complained about the crowds, the traffic, and even the music.
 At one point I put a hand on his arm to ask him a question, and he physically recoiled from my touch.

 I turn 30 this year, and even though I got a late start, dating has been one of the great adventures of my 20s.
 Hell, it’s been one of the great adventures of my life.
 I’ve been on bad dates like the one I described, but I’ve also met incredible men.

 It’s still scary to be bold, or to go out on a limb, but there is a whole world of experiences out there.
 Some of them bad, but so many of them are better than I could have imagined.
-In order to find the romance and the adventure I wanted in my life I had to be brave enough to make the first move.
+In order to find the romance and the adventure I wanted in my life, I had to be brave enough to make the first move."